vazitron/aurelia-bootstrap-datepicker/README.md

 You can use the following properties:

 * value - string - a date string, default format is 'mm-dd-yyyy'. otherwise the format specified in your dp-options
 * dp-options - object - an object containing the options for the datepicker.
-All possibilyties are found [here](http://bootstrap-datepicker.readthedocs.io/en/stable/options.html).
+All possibilities are found [here](http://bootstrap-datepicker.readthedocs.io/en/stable/options.html).

 ## Events